 - Large plastic bowl

-Step 1: Weigh 2lb powdered sugar into a bowl and set aside.
+Weigh 2 pounds powdered sugar into a bowl and set aside.

-Step 2: Lightly grease a large microwavable bowl with a little shortening.
-Weigh 1lb mini marshmallows into the bowl.
+Lightly grease a large microwavable bowl with a little shortening.
+Weigh 1 pound mini marshmallows into the bowl.

-Step 3: Microwave the marshmallows on high for one minute.
+Microwave the marshmallows on high for 1 minute.

-Step 4: Continue to microwave the marshmallow on high until they are melted and puffed up.
+Continue to microwave the marshmallow on high until they are melted and puffed up.
 Do not stir at this point.
-The photo below shows marshmallows that still retain their shape, although they are completely melted.
+The photo above shows marshmallows that still retain their shape, although they are completely melted.

-Step 5: Spoon 3tbs water between the marshmallows and the bowl, all the way around.
+Spoon 3 tablespoons of water between the marshmallows and the bowl, all the way around.
 You want the water to seep underneath so that the sticky mixture can easily be poured into your mixing bowl.

-Step 8: With the mixture on low, add about half the powdered sugar, one cup at a time.
-Continue stirring until the mixture is smooth, and no lumps of sugar are visible.
+With the mixer turned on low speed, add about half the powdered sugar, a cup at a time.
+Continue until the mixture is smooth and no lumps of sugar are visible.
 Scrape down the sides of your mixing bowl regularly.

-Step 10: At this point, microwave your one and a quarter pounds of Wilton fondant on high for around 40 seconds, until it is soft and pliable.
+Microwave your 1¼ pounds of fondant on high for around 40 seconds, until it is soft and pliable.
 Be careful not to overheat as hot fondant can burn you.

-Step 11: Grease your hands with shortening and pull the the fondant off the hook.
+Grease your hands with shortening and pull the the fondant off the hook.
 Put the whole lump into the bowl with the leftover powdered sugar.
-Add the softened Wilton and start kneading everything together.
+Add the softened fondant and start kneading everything together.

-Step 12: Continue kneading until the powdered sugar and the Wilton fondant is completely combined.
+Continue kneading until the powdered sugar and the fondant are completely combined.
 Knead in a little more powdered sugar if the mixture still feels too sticky.

-Step 13: You can use the fondant immediately, or wrap it in plastic wrap or a large Ziplock bag until needed.
+You can use the fondant immediately, or wrap it in plastic wrap or a large zip-top bag until needed.
 If you store it for later use, you may need to heat the fondant for 30 seconds or so in the microwave before starting to roll it out.

 You can color your fondant as usual with gel colors, but to achieve dark colors like black, red and purple, add the color at the melted marshmallow stage.
 Omit two tablespoons of water and replace them with two tablespoons of your chosen color.
 For a lighter shade, replace less water with color.
 To tint the fondant to a truer white, you can add white food coloring.

 LMF will give you great quality results at a fraction of the cost you would pay for store-bought fondant.
-Use it with carved cakes like Elisa Strauss’ Sculpted Dog Cake, or for covering in the traditional way like Colette Peters in her Vintage Cakes, Modern Methods class.
+Use it for covering cakes in the traditional method presented in Clean & Simple Cake Design.